theguymeyer/qkd-hackathon-team-uncertainty/CHALLENGE.md

 Can you think of a better way with some better trade-off?
 If so, please include an `authentication.md` file with your submission outlining your solution.
 You can, of course, always implement a demonstration with your QKD protocol as well.
-Submissions for this part of the challenge are not judged as part of the hackathon.
-However, if your solution is particularly novel and interesting QuTech may reach out to you for a more extensive discussion around your proposal.